 I loved being about to create my own promotional and educational materials to promote a service that aims to keep hospital readmission rates low for the elderly and disabled in my county.
 Since health education and promotion is something I want to do in the future, I was able to get valuable experience in this area before actually starting a career in the field.
 That is why experiential learning is so important.
 It allows us to start dipping our toes in the water of an area we are interested before we do it “for real”.

 This week, I was able to present what I did and learned during my experience with VMH at the Spring Experiential Learning Fair.
 Along with others, we presented in poster or presentation format.
 Students, professors, and people from the public came to learn about what valuable lessons we got from each of our experiences.
 I love that we are able to do this in our major, and it really sets us up for success in the future of our endeavors.

-Thanks for reading!!
+Thanks for reading along all year!!
 If you have any questions regarding this post, about admissions, or public health in general, please reach out to us at: CPH-Undergrad@uiowa.edu